cloudevents/spec/cesql/spec.md

 Both `%` and `_` can be escaped with `\`, in order to be matched literally.
 For example, the pattern `abc\%` will match `abc%` but won't match `abcd`.

+In cases where the left operand is not a `String`, it MUST be cast to a `String` before the comparison is made.
+The pattern of the `LIKE` operator (that is, the right operand of the operator) MUST be a valid string predicate, otherwise the parse MUST return a parse error.

 #### 3.4.4.
 Exists operator

 | Definition                          | Semantics                                                                   |